 The Secretary of State for Work and Pensions is responsible for decisions on your social security benefit entitlement.
 In practice, this responsibility is delegated to decision makers who are officers acting under the Secretary of State's authority.
 In a few cases, the Secretary of State delegates decision-making responsibilities to officers of HM Revenue & Customs (eg for some national insurance credit decisions).

 Decision makers are officers acting under the authority of the Secretary of State. they make decisions on your entitlement to benefits but will not always be based in your local office.
 If you are not satisfied with a decision, you can ask for an explanation of the decision, ask for a revision of the decision, or appeal to an independent tribunal.
 The letter giving you the decision must always explain what you can do next.
-See How to Appeal against a Benefits Decision

-Social fund decision makers - Access to the social fund is through the Jobcentre Plus network.
+Access to the social fund is through the Jobcentre Plus network.
 For the discretionary social fund there is a different decision-making system.
 Initial decisions are taken by a decision-maker authorised to do so by the Secretary of State.
 There is an ultimate right of review by a social fund inspector.

 HM Revenue & Customs (HMRC) is responsible for decisions on tax credits, child benefit, and guardian's allowance, and these are made by officers based in the Tax Credit Office in Preston or the Child Benefit Office in Newcastle upon Tyne.
 HMRC is also responsible for decisions on national insurance contributions and employer-paid benefits (statutory sick, maternity, paternity, and adoption pay).
 Appeals on HMRC decisions are heard by First-tier Tribunals (see 6 below).